Federal appeals court upholds Justice Department's use of key obstruction law in January 6 cases | KRDO

 The appeals court said obstruction can include a "wide range of conduct" when a defendant has a corrupt intent and is targeting an official proceeding, such as the congressional certification of the presidential election on January 6, 2021.

+In the cases that prompted the appeal, the defendants had allegedly assaulted law enforcement at the Capitol, which overwhelmed the protection around members of Congress in the building and caused the Electoral College certification to stop for hours.

+The statute makes it a felony to alter, destroy or mutilate a record, document or other object with the intent of making it unavailable in an official proceeding, or to "otherwise" obstruct, influence, or impede any official proceeding.

-This is a significant moment in the January 6 investigation and a win for the Justice Department.
-If the appeals panel had rejected prosecutors’ use of the obstruction law, it could have imperiled hundreds of cases against individual rioters.
+The ruling has been hotly anticipated in the January 6 investigation, and a loss for the Justice Department would have imperiled hundreds of cases against individual rioters.

 But the three judges on the panel weren't united in their interpretation of the law, with each writing separately about how the obstruction statute should be interpreted.